Easy to use

 Nellie’s Oxygen Brightener: Nellie’s is a color-safe detergent booster like Tide Brights + Whites Rescue.
 While it's not quite as convenient to use (it comes in powder form, rather than pods), the formula is comparably priced and can also be added to each load along with a standard detergent.
 It doesn't have a strong scent like Tide and we found it did a better job of removing odors.

 Tide’s laundry whitener has a powerful scent and it took some getting used to.

 OUT White Brite Laundry Whitener: OUT’s White Bright formula is another popular option that’s semi-successful in brightening and whitening.
 While we had success using it, it can get pricey as you have to use half a cup per load.
 The solution isn’t color-safe, and we also ran into some issues with bleaching, so it’s definitely not as straightforward to use as Tide’s Bright + White Rescue pacs.

 Worth it to maintain your whites (as long as they’re already in good condition).

 If convenience is your main concern, you can't go wrong with Tide Brights + Whites Rescue.
 It’s an exceptionally easy way to add a bleach alternative to your whites without measuring anything, after all.
 Just keep in mind that the formula does its best work with whites that are in good condition.
 It’s great at brightening, but it’ll likely be disappointed if you’re working with yellowed or grayed items.

-- Product Name Brights + Whites Rescue Color Safe In-Wash Laundry Booster
+- Product Name Brights and Whites Rescue Laundry Pacs

 - Product Brand Tide